-- Scroll to the bottom and tap Settings.
+- Scroll to the bottom of the menu and tap About.

 - Enable Debug over Bluetooth.

 - On the phone, open the Android Wear companion app.